 Original works with Many Hats Collaboration include "The Snowstorm," “Find Me Beside You,” “Truth and Beauty,” “Rest Room,” “Mutt,” “Stages,” and “Break, Then Open.”

 Educational productions include direction of “The Servant of Two Masters” at Portland State University, choreography for "Spring Awakening" at Lewis & Clark College and “The Conference of the Birds” at Willamette University, as well as directing a devised piece at Pacific University and directing/choreographing “Adding Machine, A Musical” at Willamette University; direction of "Arabian Nights" and “Dead Man’s Cell Phone” at Portland Community College, Sylvania.
 She has taught at Portland Actors Conservatory and for California State School of the Arts since 2011.

 Wallenfels holds a BFA in Acting from California Institute of the Arts and attended Dell’Arte International.
-She is a three-time Drammy Award winner for Outstanding Choreography and a PAMTA Award winner for Outstanding Choreography; Many Hats Collaboration and Coho Productions share the Drammy for Outstanding Production, 2014-2015.
+She is a four-time Drammy Award winner for Outstanding Choreography and a PAMTA Award winner for Outstanding Choreography; Many Hats Collaboration and Coho Productions share the Drammy for Outstanding Production, 2014-2015.